rickjarrell/backupblog/_pages/about.md

 I stay curious and like to explore a variety of subjects.
 Right now, I'm interested in:

+- How business trends impact society, good and bad
+- Ongoing disruption of digital media and publishing
 - Regulation and deregulation of business
-- How business trends impact society, good and bad
-- Transformation of boring but fascinating billion dollar industries
 - Technology’s impact on the frontline workforce
 - The business of personal finance and it’s impact on people